Have you ever had an ache that’s barely noticeable, until you start to think about it?

 As you know, the amygdala is involved in the storing of emotional memories, thus linking emotional regulation and pain enhancement.

 The more we know about the workings of the brain, the more we are able to tailor treatments.

-The brain plays an interesting role in chronic pain, one that we will be discussing at length when I interview Howard Schubiner, MD as part of NICABM’s newest teleseminar series Clinical Applications of Mind-Body Medicine: New Thinking About Stress and the Remarkable Power of Psychoneuroimmunology.
+The brain plays an interesting role in chronic pain, one that is discussed at length in NICABM’s teleseminar series Clinical Applications of Mind-Body Medicine: New Thinking About Stress and the Remarkable Power of Psychoneuroimmunology.

-These are just a few of the topics we will cover:
+Here are just a few of the topics covered: